realJoshByrnes/rusticle/README.md

 ## 📊 Version History & Binary Size

-This table tracks the evolution of RusticleExec across versions, showing how each change impacted the final `.exe` size on both `x86_64` and `i686` architectures.
+This table tracks the evolution of Rusticle across versions, showing how each change impacted the final `.exe` size on both `x86_64` and `i686` architectures.

 | Version | Change Summary                                    | `x86_64` Size (bytes) | `i686` Size (bytes) |
 |---------|---------------------------------------------------|-----------------------|---------------------|